Why We Love It

 - Hospital Administrator: A hospital administrator is responsible for the organizational side of health services, helping to ensure the best medical care possible at their facility.
 You could make anywhere from $51,000 to $153,000 per year.

 We’ve compiled some of our favorite careers, but this degree does provide you broad skills to work in a variety of public health jobs, which will likely allow you to draw an excellent salary while helping keep your community healthy and safe.
 The best careers are those that pay well AND let you feel fulfilled by giving something back.
 And again, you don’t need to know right now which job you want.
+Not only can you have the autonomy of career choice, but you can always be your own boss, and have your own start-up.
 These are just some of the possibilities you can choose from.

 Cost and Tuition